+Datin Che Teh Ija binti Mohd Jalil, 71

+Independent Non-Executive Chairperson

-Datin Che Teh Ija binti Mohd Jalil, 70 Independent Non- Executive Chairperson Member of the Risk Committee Appointed to the Board: January 2022
+Member of the Risk Committee, Audit Committee and Nominations and Remuneration Committee Appointed to the Board: January 2022

 Datin Teh was appointed as Independent Non-Executive Chairperson of the Bank on 1 January 2022.
-She is a member of the Risk Committee of the Bank.
+She is a member of the Risk Committee, Audit Committee and Nominations and Remuneration Committee of the Bank.

 Datin Teh holds a Bachelor of Arts (Honours) from University of Malaya and Master of Business Administration from Southern New Hampshire University.

-She began her career in the civil service and built her competency in the area of economic policy-making and international trade and finance through her 24 years in service.
-She retired from the Securities Commission of Malaysia (SC) where she had served for 17 years since 2000 in various capacities, including as Executive Director and Advisor of Special Projects in the Chairperson's Office.
-During her stint in the SC, she was involved in capital market policies and regulations development, human capital development and training and education.
-She also co-led in the establishment of the Securities Industry Dispute Resolution Centre, Private Pension Administrator and the Capital Markets Promotion Council.
+She began her career in the civil service and built her competency in the area of economic policy-making and international trade and finance through her 24 years in the government.
+She retired from the Securities Commission of Malaysia (SC) where she had served for 17 years since 2000 in various capacities, including Executive Director and Advisor of Special Projects in the Chairman's Office.
+During her stint in the SC, she was involved in capital market policy development and regulation, human capital development, and training and education.
+She also co-led in the establishment of the Securities Industry Dispute Resolution Centre, Private Pension Administrator and Capital Markets Promotion Council.

-Her other experiences included her involvement in the financial services negotiations as Lead Negotiator in the World Trade Organization, Association of Southeast Asian Nations and Asia-Pacific Economic Cooperation as well as representing the Ministry of Finance (MoF) in World Bank, International Monetary Fund, APEC Finance Ministers meetings during her tenure with MoF from 1990 to 1999.
+Her other experiences include trade and financial services negotiations as Lead Negotiator in the World Trade Organization, Association of Southeast Asian Nations and Asia-Pacific Economic Cooperation.
+She also represented the Ministry of Finance (MoF) in World Bank, International Monetary Fund, APEC Finance Ministers meetings during her tenure with MoF from 1990 to 1999.

-She is currently a Director of Securities Industry Development Corporation and Finance Accreditation Agency Berhad.
+She is currently a Director of Securities Industry Development Corporation.